 Second year of the Computer Science Master.

-The "Computer Science: Concept and Applications" program is primarily focused on the fundamental aspects of computer science and aims at preparing students to research in computer science.
+The "Computer Science: Concepts and Applications" program is primarily focused on the fundamental aspects of computer science and aims at preparing students to research in computer science.

 The courses are renewed by half every year.
 The offer is designed to cover a broad range of topics, and the rhythm of courses updates allows to closely fit with dynamic research areas.
 The following are typically covered: